 Click the links below to find more information:

-Welcome to the Web site of the Department of Medicine (Internal Medicine) at the University of Mississippi Medical Center, the state's only academic health center.
+Welcome to the Department of Medicine (Internal Medicine) at the University of Mississippi Medical Center, the state's only academic health center.
 The focus of our department is threefold: education, clinical care and research.
 We respect and value each other as colleagues, co-learners and public servants, and consider it an honor to work together in this special place.
 Our department is committed to advancing education by setting the highest standards for professional development.
 Faculty members work one-on-one with students, residents and fellows to provide exceptional training and develop superb patient-care skills.
 Faculty members continue to participate in nationally funded research and publish in the highest quality journals.

 On July 9, 2015, the Department of Medicine and the Medical Center were deeply saddened by the loss of Dr. William "Bill" C. Little, chairman of the Department of Medicine, who died suddenly at work.